Messing with AI Bots for Fun with django-llm-poison

 Bot content

 It works by generating Markov chains from the content on the site.
 When a bot requests content the response is the same but with every few sentences replaced by Markov nonsense (I am aware of the irony of using very primitive generative “AI” to combat current AI).
-In this tutorial, we will be grounded!
+In this post, let’s write a ton of documentation, these are not important.

 Of course this site is an insignificant blip in the vast sea of information, but nonetheless, I derive a certain satisfaction for this small act of techno-disobedience.